U.S. Route 13 in Maryland

-U.S. Route 13 (US 13) is a U.S. Highway running from Fayetteville, North Carolina, north to Morrisville, Pennsylvania.
-In the U.S. state of Maryland, the route runs 42.48 mi from the Virginia border south of Pocomoke City in Worcester County north to the Delaware border in Delmar, Wicomico County, where the route intersects Delaware/Maryland Route 54 (DE/MD 54), which runs along the state line.
+U.S. Route 13 (US 13) (also called Ocean Highway) is a United States Numbered Highway running from Fayetteville, North Carolina, north to Morrisville, Pennsylvania.
+In the U.S. state of Maryland, the route runs 42.48 mi from the Virginia border south of Pocomoke City in Worcester County north to the Delaware border in Delmar, Wicomico County, where the route intersects Maryland Route 54 (MD 54)/Delaware Route 54 (DE 54), which runs along the state line.
 The majority of the route within Maryland is a four-lane divided highway that passes through rural areas of woodland and farmland.
 The route also runs through a few municipalities including Pocomoke City and Princess Anne and it bypasses Fruitland and Salisbury to the east on the Salisbury Bypass, which is a freeway.
-US 13 intersects many major roads including the southern terminus of US 113 in Pocomoke City, Maryland Route 413 (MD 413) in Westover, and MD 12 and US 50 where the route is on the Salisbury Bypass.
+US 13 intersects many major roads including the southern terminus of US 113 in Pocomoke City, MD 413 in Westover, and MD 12 and US 50 where the route is on the Salisbury Bypass.
 The route shares a concurrency with US 50 along a portion of the Salisbury Bypass.

-US 13 was designated through Maryland when the U.S. Highway System was established in 1926, running along existing roads.
+US 13 was designated through Maryland when the U.S. Numbered Highway System was established in 1926, running along existing roads.
 It formed a part of the Ocean Highway, a road that connected the New York City area to Florida, and still carries that name for much of its route in Maryland.
 Many realignments of the route occurred over the years.
 The route was realigned between Princess Anne and Fruitland in 1933 and between Westover and Princess Anne in 1935.
 Between 1938 and 1942, Salisbury Boulevard was built to carry US 13 through Salisbury; the route previously followed Camden Avenue and Division Street.
 In the 1950s, portions of the route were widened to a divided highway and a bypass of Delmar was built.
 US 13 was rerouted to bypass Princess Anne in 1959 and Pocomoke City in 1963.
 The remainder of US 13 in Maryland was widened into a divided highway in the 1960s.
 In 1973, construction began to build the limited-access Salisbury Bypass to the east of the city.
 US 13 was moved onto the completed Salisbury Bypass in 1981.